cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-01-20-data-serialization-in-java-with-apache-avro.md

 ---
 layout: post
-title: Data Serialization in Java With Apache Avro
+title: Data Serialization/Deserialization in Java With Apache Avro
-subtitle: TODO
+subtitle: Getting starting
-tags: AI
+tags: big-data
-description: TODO
+description:  Apache Avro is the go-to data serialization framework for efficient binary data streaming.
+In this article, I'll cover the main features of Avro and why/when/how to use it for serialize and deserialize your data files in Java.
 keywords:
   - Apache Avro,
   - data engineering,